runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_4/README.md

 production declaring the lambda abstraction (recall that in Latex, `#n` refers to the n-th argument of the defined new command).

-Now, when you call `krun`, you can add the `--output latex` option to get a Latex AST of the output term.
-This option also works for `kast` and `kprove`.

 We will later see, in Lesson 9, that we can add arbitrarily complex Latex comments and headers to our language definitions, which give us maximum flexibility in formatting our language definitions.